EHR-SeqSQL : A Sequential Text-to-SQL Dataset For Interactively Exploring Electronic Health Records: Related Work

 \subsection{Compositional Generalization}

 Compositional generalization, a major challenge in semantic parsing, enables a model to manage diverse and unfamiliar user queries using components recognized from training.
 It is typically achieved by creating different training and test splits of interest. \citet{SCAN} discovered that sequence-to-sequence models struggle to learn compositional structures, as demonstrated through their primitive and length splits.
 More recently, template splits~\cite{finegan2018improving} and TMCD splits~\cite{tmcd} were proposed to evaluate compositional generalization on text-to-SQL datasets.
-In this work, we further extend the concept of compositional generalization into an interactive multi-turn setting within the text-to-SQL domain.
+Notably, recent efforts~\cite{gan-etal-2022-measuring,liu2023exploring} have proposed compositional generalization in multi-turn settings, which aligns with the concepts we use in this paper.
+However, we aim to extend their approach by proposing and experimenting with two different challenges in multi-turn compositional generalization: unseen (Section \ref{sec:exp1}) and longer (Section \ref{sec:exp2}) interactions.